 - Guide for Data Reporting

-This list identifies the medications currently approved for reimbursement to contracted providers by the Division of Behavioral Health (DBH).
+The SUD-Approved Medication List identifies the medications currently approved for reimbursement to contracted providers by the Division of Behavioral Health (DBH).
 Treatment providers are referred to their contracts for other requirements associated with the use of, and reimbursement for, medications used in the treatment of substance use disorders.

 MO HealthNet Division Links